Booklet by Frank Allnutt

 There is a horrible fate awaiting those who do not prepare, but, as the Bible reveals, there are promises of incredible rewards for those who do.

-You are one of the fortunate ones who hears the warning.
+You may be one of the chosen ones who hears the warning.
 Will you listen?
 Will you prepare?
-You should know that it’s no coincidence that you are reading about After The Omen.
-You are part of the plan.
+You should know that it’s no coincidence that you are reading about the Antichrist.
+You are part of God's plan.

 Among today's many specious Bible prophecy "interpreters," there are various scenarios of the times leading up to the Second Coming of Christ.
 And, of course, the Antichrist in the midst of it all.
 History is replete with many foreshadowing antichrists of many stripes, yet none so far has been confirmed to be the real end-time Antichrist.